Euclidean Distance Geometry

 The first idea that one familiar with the compressive sensing/matrix completion literature of the 2010’s would be to try and apply low-rank matrix completion directly on the squared distance matrix \(\mathbf{D}\); after all, if one has many more points than dimensions (i.e. \(n \gg k\)) then \(\mathbf{D}\) would be low-rank as \(\textrm{rank}(\mathbf{D})\leq k+2\).
 This idea makes sense, but the only real issue is that distance matrices are notoriously finicky.
 Not only must the diagonals be zero, but more importantly the entries must satisfy a triangle inequality, which is a difficult condition to enforce.

 This leads one to consider other ways to complete the point cloud from the partial distances.
 In (Tasissa, Lai 2018), the authors consider translating the problem into a non-orthogonal completion over the Gram matrix \(\mathbf{X} = \mathbb{PP}^T\), still just relying on entries of \(\mathbf{D}\), and provided nice guarantees for recovery when minimizing the nuclear norm of \(\mathbf{X}\).
-This convex problem is slow, however, and non-convex algorithms provide more scalability.
+This convex problem is slow, however, and non-convex algorithms provide better scalability.

 ``